mbtsllc/Agile/README.md

 ##### 4.2 Control Layer

-The Apache Struts 2 forms the control layer of the prototype designed
+The Apache Struts 2 forms the control layer of the prototype designed.

 ##### 4.3 Model Layer